 All graduate students must apply for advancement to candidacy upon completion of twelve (12) credit hours.
+The academic advisor submits a signed Proposed Program of Study.
+Every student should have a proposed program of study on file in the Graduate School and in the student file in the Department of Nursing.
 The grade point average required for advancement to candidacy is 3.25 on a 4.0 scale.
 Advancement to Candidacy is accomplished by the student completing the Request for Advancement to Candidacy form obtained from the Graduate School and submitting it to the Office of the Registrar.
-The academic advisor submits a signed Proposed Program of Study.
 Students must have advanced to candidacy before taking the Comprehensive Examination.
-More detailed information about this process is found in the Graduate School Academic Catalog.
+More detailed information about this process is found in the Graduate School Catalog.